MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 # Introduction

-The SVCB and HTTPSSVC RRs provide clients with complete instructions for access to an origin.
+The SVCB and HTTPS RRs provide clients with complete instructions for access to an origin.
 This information enables improved performance and privacy by avoiding transient connections to a sub-optimal default server, negotiating a preferred protocol, and providing relevant